 - Original Name – this is a read-only value that displays the original name of the attribute as given in the originating app

-- Summary – the description for the attribute in the originating app; to enter a local description, add this in the Documentation tab
+- Summary – a read-only summary displaying the description for the attribute in the originating app; to enter a local description, add this in the Documentation tab

-- Type – the Type and Length of the attribute as defined in the originating app
+- Type – read-only vlues for the Type and Length and Max.
+Length of the attribute as defined in the originating app

 - Documentation – a description for the attribute that is displayed for users of the current app